ChmielewskiKamil/kchmielewski.xyz/content/posts/mutation-analysis.md

 ### How to perform mutation testing?

 Mutation analysis consists of two stages:
-1. Generating the modified versions of your code.
+1. Generating the modified versions of your code refferred to as mutants.
+Each mutated version contains a single change as compared to the original code.
 2. Running the test suite over the modified version to see if the tests will catch the change.
+This step has to be repeated for every mutant one by one.

+You can probably guess that the second step is time consuming and doing this by hand would be tedious.
+Subsequent section of this article easy ways to automate the whole process so that you can sit back and wait for the results.

 ### How to generate the mutants?